ryjen/hangman/README.md

 A simple game of hangman in react native.
 A hello world derivative.

-Summary:

-* Using hooks improves readability and squashes a lot of lines of code.
-* Using context is a win over an extra redux library.
-Combined with hooks, follows some of the same principles if needed.

 # Todo

 * [ ] better word api